Mythli/jquery.ytLoad/README.md

 ### Functions

 **progress** ``$.ytLoad('progress', progress, duration, finished);``
 If no parameters are specified the actual progress is returned.
 If parameters are specified progress sets the actual progress of the loading bar.
-The **progress** paramater determines how much progress is set (0-100). **The duration** parameter sets how much time the progress animation should take.
+The **progress** parameter determines how much progress is set (0-100). **The duration** parameter sets how much time the progress animation should take.
 If no duration is specified the duration is calculated.
 The **finished** parameter is a callback that is executed after the animation.

 **start** ``$.ytLoad('start');``
 Shows the loading bar and starts the first progress push.